crystal-linux/malachite/docs/COMMON_FEATURES.md

 bar = "https://example.org/other/%repo%.git"
 ```

-Now this is going to look really confusing at first, but bear with me.
+Now, this is going to look really confusing at first, but bear with me.

-In this document we'll cover only what is required to know for **both** modes.
+In this document, we'll cover only what is required to know for **both** modes.
-More specialised tutorials will be linked for each mode at the bottom of this page.
+More specialized tutorials will be linked for each mode at the bottom of this page.

 Let's start with the base(ics).